 Arbitration Procedure.
 Any party may demand arbitration by sending written notice to the other party.
 The arbitration and the selection of the arbitrator(s) shall be conducted in accordance with the American Arbitration Association (AAA).
 If the parties are unable to agree upon a single arbitrator within sixty (60) days, three (3) arbitrators shall be used, one selected by each party within ten (10) days after the conclusion of the sixty (60) day period and a third selected by the first two within ten (10) days thereafter.
 The arbitrator(s) shall resolve any discovery disputes.

 Awards.
-The arbitrator(s) shall have the authority to award actual money damages (with interest on unpaid amounts from the date due), specific performance, and temporary injunctive relief, but the arbitrator(s) shall not have the authority to award exemplary or punitive damages, and the parties expressly waive any claimed right to such damages.
+The arbitrator(s) shall have the authority to award actual money damages limited by the previous statement in this document about 10% of annual spend (with interest on unpaid amounts from the date due), specific performance, and temporary injunctive relief, but the arbitrator(s) shall not have the authority to award exemplary or punitive damages, and the parties expressly waive any claimed right to such damages.
 The arbitration shall be of each party's individual claims only, and no claim of any other party shall be subject to arbitration in such proceeding.
 The costs and expenses of the arbitration, but not the costs and expenses of the parties, shall be shared equally by the parties; provided that if the arbitrator(s) determine(s) that one party prevailed in the proceeding, then the other party shall bear the entire cost and expense of the arbitration.
 If a party fails to proceed with arbitration, unsuccessfully challenges the arbitration award, or fails to comply with the arbitration award, the other party is entitled to costs, including reasonable attorneys' fees, for having to compel arbitration or defend or enforce the award.
 In any arbitration, the successful or prevailing party shall be entitled to recover its reasonable attorneys' fees and other costs incurred in connection with the proceeding, in addition to any other relief to which such party may be entitled.
 Except as otherwise required by law, the parties and the arbitrator(s) shall maintain as confidential all information or documents obtained during the arbitration process, including the resolution of the dispute.

 MISCELLANEOUS